open-ch/pyrene/FAQ.md

 ## How does Kitchensink work ?

-Firstly, Kichensink extracts all Pyrene comoponent out of the Pyrene bundle.
+Firstly, Kichensink extracts all Pyrene comoponents out of the Pyrene bundle.

 Secondly, `Kitchensink` analyses the `PropTypes` object of each Pyrene component.
 Based on that object, `Kitchensink` generates the documentation for each component, means the `props`, the `type` of these props, if those are `required` or not, etc.